Pixel998/rewrite/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to the [OpenJS Foundation Code of Conduct](https://eslint.org/conduct).
+This prooject adheres to the [OpenJS Foundation Code of Conduct](https://eslint.org/conduct).
 We kindly request that you read over our code of conduct before contributing.

 ## Commands